-Eight Edgy Netflix Movies To Kick-Start Your Weekend
+Eight Edgy Netflix Movies To Kickstart Your Weekend

 This movie has it all: a multi-level crime story that twists time, a mysterious briefcase that glows, a gimp, Christopher Walken, and an educational lesson regarding McDonald’s Quarter Pounder with Cheese.

 One could easily argue that perhaps no filmmaker was more forward-thinking in the early ’90s than Quentin Tarantino.
-As a director, this was Tarantino’s second feature-length film and it received 7 Oscar nominations (winning one for Best Original Screenplay).
+As a director, this was Tarantino’s second feature-length film, and it received seven Oscar nominations (winning one for Best Original Screenplay).
 Pulp Fiction changed the way movies were made and stories were told.
 It reignited the profession of John Travolta, and it took Samuel L. Jackson’s career to a whole new level.

-With its gritty violence, witty (and oddly addicting) dialogue, innovative storytelling, and masterful performances, Pulp Fiction is regarded as one of the best movies from the ’90s and it’s one of the edgiest features on Netflix.
+With its gritty violence, witty (and oddly addicting) dialogue, innovative storytelling, and masterful performances, Pulp Fiction is regarded as one of the best movies from the ’90s and is one of the edgiest features on Netflix.

 OTHER NETFLIX ARTICLES FROM THE INQUISITR